funzi-son/LaryngealCT/README.md

 After downloading RADCURE, Head-Neck-PET-CT, HEAD-NECK-RADIOMICS-HN1, HNSCC, Head-Neck-3DCT-RT, and QIN-HEADNECK, users should put them under the "data/tcia" folder.
 If the "tcia" folder does not exist under the "data" folder, please create one.

-NOTE: Make sure you place the downloaded TCIA data folder into the "data" directory and rename it as "tcia"
+NOTE: Make sure you place the downloaded TCIA data folder into the "data" directory and rename it as "tcia".

 ## Install dependencies